leancodepl/leanpipe/publisher/README.md

 ![Feedz](https://img.shields.io/feedz/v/leancode/public/LeanCode.Pipe)
 [![codecov](https://codecov.io/gh/leancodepl/leanpipe/graph/badge.svg?token=LZIAEF100M)](https://codecov.io/gh/leancodepl/leanpipe)

 Publisher part of the LeanPipe notification system that handles client subscription and publishes notifications on the particular topics.

+> [!NOTE]
+> Standard LeanPipe requires the SignalR hub and notification publishing to happen
+> in the same process, making it suitable for monolithic applications.
+For non-monolithic
+> architectures (microservices, horizontally scaled services, multiple publishing services),
+> use the [Funnel](src/Funnel/README.md) - a "we have Azure SignalR Services at home"
+> solution that decouples SignalR connection handling from publishing services.

 ## Usage guide